AleeWeb/wp-dockercompose-nginx/README.md

 # wpdev-docker-nginx
-WordPress dev environment setup that runs on Nginx with Docker Compose.
+A demo of a working WordPress dev environment with Docker Compose and Nginx.